-The paid work leave to vote in the next general elections on November 10th is included in Organic Law 5/1985, of the General Electoral System.
+The paid work leave to vote in the next general elections as int past municipal and regional elections is included in Organic Law 5/1985, of the General Electoral System.

-Next Sunday, November 10th, we have been called for new General Elections.
+Next Sunday, July 23rd, we have been called for next general elections.
 For those who have to work and depending on the role they are going to play, their company has different obligations.

-The experts in labour consultancy then indicate which paid leave the company has to grant to its workers.
+Our experts indicate below which paid work leave must be granted by the company to its employees.

 Paid work leave to vote